North Ridge Estates undergoing rebirth after cleanup - KOBI-TV NBC5 / KOTI-TV NBC2

 Dennis and Gail Bailey are among the few who stayed at North Ridge Estates after asbestos was discovered at the subdivision about 20 years ago.

-“I’ll probably never get completely used to the new views.”
-Gail Bailey says.
+“I’ll probably never get completely used to the new views,” Gail Bailey said.
 “But what’s behind is behind, and gotta go forward.”

 Homes on the site couldn’t be sold due to the contamination.